sstaub/NextionX2/README.md

 NextionComPort
 ```

-Creates a display object, this can used for multible displays
+Creates a display object, this can used for multiple displays

 **Example**